New Jersey Superior Court

 The Superior Court is the state court in the U.S. state of New Jersey, with statewide trial and appellate jurisdiction.
-The New Jersey Constitution of 1947 establishes the power of the New Jersey courts.
-Under the State Constitution, "'judicial power shall be vested in a Supreme Court, a Superior Court, County Courts and inferior courts of limited jurisdiction.'"
-The Superior Court has three divisions: the Appellate Division is essentially an intermediate appellate court while the Law and Chancery Divisions function as trial courts.
-The State Constitution renders the New Jersey Superior Court, Appellate Division the intermediate appellate court, and "[a]ppeals may be taken to the Appellate Division of the Superior Court from the law and chancery divisions of the Superior Court and in such other causes as may be provided by law."
-Each division is in turn divided into various parts.
-"The trial divisions of the Superior Court are the principal trial courts of New Jersey.
-They are located within the State's various judicial geographic units, called 'vicinages,' R. 1:33-2(a), and are organized into two basic divisions: the Chancery Division and the Law Division".
+The New Jersey Constitution of 1947 establishes the power of the New Jersey courts: under Article Six of the State Constitution, "judicial power shall be vested in a Supreme Court, a Superior Court, and other courts of limited jurisdiction."
+The Superior Court has three divisions: the Law Division which is the main trial court for cases of civil or criminal law, the Chancery Division, which tries equity law cases, and the Appellate Division, which is the intermediate appellate court in New Jersey.
+"Appeals may be taken to the Appellate Division of the Superior Court from the law and chancery divisions of the Superior Court and in such other causes as may be provided by law."
+Each division of the Superior Court is divided into various Parts."

+The various Superior Courts in New Jersey are divided into 15 districts called "vicinages".

-Like justices of the New Jersey Supreme Court, judges of the Superior Court are appointed by the Governor and confirmed by the State Senate for initial terms of seven years.
+Judges of the Superior Court are appointed by the Governor and confirmed by the State Senate for initial terms of seven years.
 If reappointed before the expiration of the initial term, the judge is said to have tenure and can serve until the mandatory judicial retirement age of 70.
-Retired judges may be recalled to serve in courts other than the Supreme Court.
-Judges are assigned to the court's divisions and parts (and in the case of the Law and Chancery Divisions, to a particular vicinage) by the Supreme Court.
+After reaching mandatory retirement, state law allows judges to still serve on part-time recall.